gumaerc-testorg/6.857-spring-2014/content/pages/syllabus.md

 ## Prerequisites

-The prerequisites for the course are [*6.033 Computer System Engineering*](https://ocw.mit.edu/courses/6-033-computer-system-engineering-spring-2018/) *and* [*6.042J Mathematics for Computer Science*](/courses/6-042j-mathematics-for-computer-science-spring-2015).
+The prerequisites for the course are {{% resource_link "d5b2789a-62a9-46b3-8f61-18e979a65c4b" "*6.033 Computer System Engineering*" %}} *and* [*6.042J Mathematics for Computer Science*](/courses/6-042j-mathematics-for-computer-science-spring-2015).
 It is recommended that students have had [*6.006 Introduction to Algorithms*](/courses/6-006-introduction-to-algorithms-fall-2011) *or* [*6.046J Design and Analysis of Algorithms*](/courses/6-046j-introduction-to-algorithms-sma-5503-fall-2005) and experience with modular arithmetic.

 ## Description